The School of Oriental and African Studies, University of London

 - In addition to a changing programme of visiting exhibitions and events, a permanent rotating display of our own rich collections of manuscripts and artefacts is on show in the Foyle Special Collections Gallery.

 - The School has approximately 220 computers (Macs and PCs) available for student use, providing internet access and email facilities.
-A room with multimedia computers is available to students submitting work using non-traditional media, and a range of television and radio programmes is available from around the world in a variety of languages.
+A room with multimedia computers is available to students submitting work using non-traditional media, and a range of television and radio programmes are available from around the world in a variety of languages.

 - SOAS radio is an outlet for creative media and talent housed by the SOAS, University of London.
 Run by alumni, current students and staff at the School, including volunteers from like-minded communities, SOAS Radio is dedicated to varied and original programming on world music, culture and current affairs.